 When that happens, the sell-off of “the almighty dollar” will begin in earnest.
-As those dollars return to the United States, prices will increase at a rapid pace, eventually triggering hyperinflation.
+As those dollars return to America, prices will increase at a rapid pace, eventually triggering hyperinflation.

 Here is a primer that explains hyperinflation, and what we can expect when it finally comes to America:

-- As prices rise and people realize that their money is becoming increasingly worthless, they begin spending their cash as fast as they can on as many tangible goods as possible — whether they need them or not.
+- As a currency enters its hyperinflationary death spiral, people naturally begin spending their increasingly-worthless cash on as many tangible goods as possible — whether they need them or not.

-- Gold, silver and, to a lesser extent, real estate, are the most effective ways of preserving wealth during hyperinflation.
+- Gold, silver, income-producing real estate, and fine art are the most effective ways of preserving wealth during hyperinflation.
 For those who are less well-off, consumer goods such as canned food, alcohol and cigarettes can also be used.

-- Profiles in Cowardice: Hyperinflation takes time to manifest itself, and usually takes root only because affected national leaders suffer from a lack of the political courage required to enact the painful policies typically required to solve the problem.
+- Profiles in Cowardice: Hyperinflation takes time to manifest itself.
+It usually occurs only because affected leaders refuse to enact the painful policies typically required to solve the problem.

 - Hyperinflation is probably more common than you think.
 Worldwide, there have been 56 hyperinflation events since 1900.
-Recent events have occurred in Argentina and Brazil in 1989, Russia in 1992, and Yugoslavia in 1994.
+Venezuela is the most recent example; other recent hyperinflation events affected Argentina and Brazil in 1989, Russia in 1992, and Yugoslavia in 1994.

-- Between 1913 and 2006 the average rate of inflation in the United States was 3.45% per year.
-At that rate, prices doubled every 21 years.
+- Since 1913 the average rate of inflation in the United States has been approximately 3.5% per year.
+At that rate, prices double every 21 years.

-- The most recent case of hyperinflation occurred in Zimbabwe between 2006 and 2009.
+- Zimbabwe dealt with hyperinflation between 2006 and 2009.
 How bad was it?
 During the month of March 2007 the inflation rate there was 1730%.
 To put that in perspective, a $2 loaf of bread on March 1st would have cost $36.60 on the first day of April.

 - By November 2008, the annual inflation rate in Zimbabwe was 89.7 sextillion percent.
 That’s 89.7 followed by 20 zeros.
 At that rate, prices were doubling every 24 hours.

-- To keep up with inflation, the Zimbabwe treasury was forced to print bills with denominations as high as one hundred trillion dollars.
+- To keep up with inflation, the Zimbabwe Treasury printed bills with denominations as high as one hundred trillion dollars.
 (For a pictorial presentation of life in Zimbabwe with their astronomically-high currency denominations, check out this link.)

-- One of the most famous examples of hyperinflation is the one that struck Germany’s Weimar Republic shortly after World War I. The trouble started when Germany stopped backing its currency with gold and fired up their printing presses in order to finance the war.
+- Perhaps the most famous example of hyperinflation is the one that struck Germany’s Weimar Republic shortly after World War I. The trouble started when Germany stopped backing its currency with gold and fired up their printing presses in order to finance the war.
 Then the presses continued printing after the war to help pay for reparations imposed upon Germany by the Allies.
 That was a bad idea.

 - Immediately prior to World War I, the German mark was trading at a value of roughly five to the dollar.
-Near the end of 1923, it took one trillion marks to buy a single dollar — which makes sense when you consider that, by October 25, 1923, the Reichsbank was printing money so fast that they were issuing 120,000 trillion marks per day.
+Less than a decade later, it took one trillion marks to buy a single dollar — which makes sense when you consider that in 1923 the Reichsbank was issuing 120,000 trillion marks per day.